Tight Bounds for Restricted Grid Scheduling: Introduction

 \section{Introduction}

-In the classical online bin packing problem, bins of unit size are given, and items of at most unit size arrive online.
-The goal is to pack the items using as few bins as possible.
-This is reversed in both Zhang's Bin Packing problem~\cite{Z97} and the Grid Scheduling problem introduced in~\cite{BF10}, where items and their sizes are given at the beginning and variable sized bins arrive in an online manner.
-In both problems, the items must be packed in the bins, such that the total size of the items packed in a bin is no more than the size of the bin, and the goal is to pack all items, minimizing the total size of bins used.
+In the classical online bin packing problem, bins of unit size are given and items of varying size, each at most $M$, arrive online.
+This is reversed in the Grid Scheduling problem~\cite{BF10}, where items and their sizes are given and bins of varying size arrive online.
+In this problem, a bin must be used if there is at least one unpacked item that fits in it.
+As in the classical problem, the items must all be packed in the bins, so that the total size of the items packed in a bin is no more than the size of the bin.
+The goal is to minimize the sum of the sizes of bins used to pack the items: Bins which were unused because no unpacked items fit in them do not contribute to this total.
+It is assumed that there are plenty of bins that are large enough to hold the largest items, so that feasibility is not an issue.

-In Zhang's Bin Packing problem, bins and items can have any sizes in the range $(0,1]$, and the largest item is no larger than the smallest bin.
-All bins which arrive while there are still unpacked items are considered ``used'', even if the algorithm, for some reason, puts no items in some bins.

-In contrast, the Grid Scheduling problem, which we consider, does not have the restriction that the largest item is no larger than the smallest bin.
-However, the algorithm is required to use a bin as long as there is at least one unpacked item which fits in the bin when it arrives.
-In addition, the bins and items have integer sizes between 1 and some maximum size $M$.
-If there is no bound on the maximum bin size, the problem is uninteresting, because the competitive ratio is unbounded: Once enough bins for an optimal packing have arrived, an adversary could send bins of arbitrarily large size, which the algorithm would be forced to use.
+The Grid Scheduling problem is known to have competitive ratio at least $\frac{5}{4}$~\cite{BF10}.
+This was achieved using items of size $S$ and $L = 2S-1$, for integers $S\geq 2$.
+In this paper, we consider the Restricted Grid Scheduling problem, where only these item sizes are allowed and the maximum possible bin size is $M=4S-3$.
+For this restricted problem, we obtain asymptotically matching upper and lower bounds, which depend on the ratio of $s$, the number of small items, to $\ell$, the number of large items.
+Specifically, if $s$ items of size $S > 1$ and $\ell$ items of size $L=2S-1$ are given and the maximum bin size is $M = 4S-3$, the competitive ratio for this problem is